The Explanation Necessity for Healthcare AI: Introduction

 Explainable artificial intelligence (XAI) has become a critical concern in digital devices and artificial intelligence (AI) affecting various fields like environmental science, climate studies, automotive technology, and medicine.
 In particular, the use of XAI in medical practice is crucial due to its significant role in the diagnosis of disease and the care patients receive.
 XAI plays a key role in fostering trust in algorithms as it aids in understanding risks and identifies therapeutic targets.
 Additionally, it offers insights into disease progression, treatment response, decision-making, and enables closed-loop control.
 To this end, a robust explanation of an AI framework can contribute to the design of safety parameters for regulatory consideration of potential therapies \cite{manif}.
-Although many studies have proposed methods to enhance the interpretability of AI systems, there remains a gap regarding when and at what level of explainability is truly required.
+Although many studies have proposed methods to enhance the interpretability of AI systems \cite{xai},\cite{mx1},\cite{mx2},\cite{mine}, there remains a gap regarding when and at what level explanation is truly required.
 Specifically, the literature lacks practical guidance on distinguishing between when the explanation necessity required is for predictions of individual patients or samples, the \textit{local} level, and when it is required to decode the entire model for predictions of the whole cohort or dataset, the \textit{global} level \cite{manif}.
-In this perspective, we address the question of explanation necessity in the field of AI with a focus on medical applications.
+In this perspective, we address this question of explanation necessity in the field of AI with a focus on medical applications.
 We present a categorization that identifies different explanation needs across a range of AI tasks, providing clear algorithmic guidance on when to utilize none, local, global, or both types of explanations.
 We parameterize the classes of explanation necessity based on the robustness of the evaluation protocol, the degree of agreement among experts' observations, and the representational dimensionality of the application.
 We propose a mathematical representation of the different categories and discuss various frameworks for delivering explanations.
 Additionally, we explore different AI tasks and provide examples using our framework.
+This study does not involve any data or code; rather, it presents a perspective on a categorization system designed to guide the level of explanation necessity.